xerohour/CanaData/README.md

 # Welcome to CanaData
-Don's favorite tool to retrieve state/cities listing results from Weedmaps!
-(Yes you can try all 50 states two ways!)
+Retrieve state/cities listing results from Weedmaps!
+(Yes you can try all 50 states!)

 ## Discord to discuss: